THCLab/acdcd/README.md

 1. Start the resolver.
 You can set the listening port with `--api-port` flag, the default is 9599.

 2. Start witnesses.
-It will create the default database file `witness_db' and will use default port 3030.
+It will create the default database file `witness_db` and will use default port 3030.
 If you want to use more than one witness, each witness should have a separate database and port.
 It can be set with console arguments.
 When you start the witness, it will show you its identifier.
 **Note**: If you changed the resolver listening port in the previous step, you should set it for all of your witnesses using `-r` flag.

 3. Start tda.
 You can set witnesses used by tda using `-w` flag, their identifiers can be taken from the previous step.
 You can also set a witness threshold, default there are no witnesses and the threshold is 0.